Instance-dependent Label Distribution Estimation for Learning with Label Noise: Related Work

-The noise transition matrix bridges the clean posterior probabilities and the noisy posterior probabilities.
-To estimate the noise transition matrix, Natarajan et al.~\cite{natarajan2013learning} propose a cross-validation method for the binary classification tasks.
-For multi-classification tasks, the noise transition matrix could be learned by exploiting anchor points~\cite{patrini2017making,yu2018efficient,yao2020towards,hendrycks2018using,shu2020meta,berthon2021confidence,xia2020part}.
-To be less dependent on given anchor points, pseudo anchor points are extracted from noisy training data according to the estimated noisy class posterior~\cite{xia2019anchor}, the estimated intermediate class posterior~\cite{yao2020dual}, or theoretically guaranteed Bayes optimal labels~\cite{cheng2022instance,yang2021estimating}.
-And then pseudo anchor points are utilized to estimate the noise transition matrix.
-In contrast, due to the observation that the mislabeling probability is highly correlated with the inter-class correlation, we propose to approximate the noise transition matrix by estimating inter-class correlation rather than using (pseudo) anchor points, which makes our method has a single training stage.
+The noise transition matrix connects the clean and noisy posterior probability.
+For binary classification tasks, Natarajan et al.~\cite{natarajan2013learning} suggest a cross-validation approach to estimate this matrix.
+In multi-classification tasks, researchers have learned the noise transition matrix by utilizing anchor points~\cite{patrini2017making,yu2018efficient,yao2020towards,hendrycks2018using,shu2020meta,berthon2021confidence,xia2020part,kye2022learning}.
+If anchor points are not available, pseudo anchor points can be extracted from noisy training data based on estimated noisy class posterior~\cite{xia2019anchor}, estimated intermediate class posterior~\cite{yao2020dual}, or Bayes optimal labels~\cite{cheng2022instance,yang2021estimating}.
+These pseudo anchor points are then used to estimate the noise transition matrix.
+In contrast to these methods that require identifying anchor or pseudo-anchor points, we propose estimating inter-class correlation as an approximation of the noise transition matrix, due to the observation that mislabeling probability is highly correlated with inter-class similarity.
+Our approach has only one training stage and does not require the identification of any anchors or pseudo-anchors.
+Note that although VolMinNet~\cite{li2021provably} and our ILDE share the common approach of end-to-end training without anchor points, they diverge in their objectives: VolMinNet targets class-dependent noise transition matrices, which may not capture the heterogeneity of noise across instances within a class, while ILDE is tailored to approximate instance-dependent noise transition matrices, providing a more accurate representation of label noise that is mostly instance-dependent.
+The ability of ILDE to model instance-dependent noise gives it a distinct advantage over VolMinNet and other class-dependent methods, enabling superior performance in the presence of complex label noise patterns.